 Here at Ruffles and Rain Boots, I love to share fun hand lettering tutorials with you.
 From free practice sheets to lettering on clothing, wood, and more, I find it to be such a relaxing hobby.

-Today, I’m sharing these hand lettered Easter eggs I made in 15-minutes while my daughter was crafting at the table.
-The best part of this quick craft is that you don’t need a crazy amount of craft supplies – you likely have everything you need on hand.
+Today, I’m sharing these hand lettered Easter eggs I made in 15-minutes while my daughter was crafting at the table alongside me.
+The best part of this quick Easter craft is that you don’t need to know how to letter or have a huge stash of craft supplies.
+You likely have everything you need on hand.

 No Time to Make These Now?
-Save Them for Later
+Save or Share for Later

 Tips for Making Farmhouse Easter Eggs for Decor